Writing a CV

 CV template simple

-Simple CV without photo Word, 74 kB.
+Simple CV without photo docx, 74 kB.

 A simple CV template without photo, with examples of headings and how to list your work experience and education and training.